MPhil in the History of Art and Architecture

-The course is aimed at students with a primary degree in the history of art or cognate discipline.
-The material covered includes Irish art in Ireland, Irish collections of European and non-European art, and collections of Irish art outside Ireland, providing students with an exciting range of possible avenues for primary research.
-The taught modules make use of the outstanding collections of art and architecture in Dublin, and enable students to examine both well-known works and objects that are usually inaccessible to the general public.
+Available on a full-time or part-time basis, the MPhil is aimed at students with a primary degree in the history of art or related discipline.
+The title of the MPhil ‘Art + Ireland’ reflects the degree’s focus on both Irish and non-Irish art and architecture held in collections in Ireland, providing students with an exciting range of possible avenues for primary research.
 Students are asked to think critically about the interpretation of objects using a range of methodological approaches.
-The programme culminates with students producing dissertations on focused topics with the supervision and support of members of staff.
+The programme culminates with students producing a dissertation with the supervision and support of assigned members of staff.

 - The School of Histories and Humanities also offers one bursary of 1000 euro, to be deducted from the course fees, for each of its MPhil programmes.

 Awards will be made on academic merit.
 All completed applications with an unconditional offer by the deadline of June 30th will be considered for the internal awards.

 Taken as a full-time course, the M.Phil. lasts for 12 months, starting in September.
 Teaching is spread over 24 weeks from September to the following April.
 Students then complete a dissertation, which is submitted in August.
 The course consists of a combination of compulsory and optional components that together make up the 90 ECTS expected for full-time study over one academic year at Masters Level.

 Students taking the course on a part-time basis do so over two years.
 In the first year students take Research Methods in Art History and two Options modules.
 In the second year students take an additional two Options modules and complete the dissertation.
 All classes take place Monday to Friday, between 9.00 and 18.00.

 Students take four taught modules from the selection available.
 Available options vary from year to year, but will include some of the following: